tradle/bots/README.md

 as you can see in the session above, the console exposes a bunch of objects and functions in the global scope:

 ```
+- health                      [Function]    test the connection to your provider
+- togglePrintReceived         [Function]    toggle the printing to console of received messages
 - bot                         [Object]
   - bot.strategies            [Object]
     - bot.strategies.list     [Function]    list enabled strategies